apache/cloudstack-documentation/source/upgrading/upgrade/upgrade-4.13.rst

 ###################

 .. warning::
-   For VMware hypervisor CloudStack management server packages must be build using "noredist".
+   For VMware hypervisor, CloudStack management server packages must be built using "noredist".
 Refer to :ref:`building-noredist`.

 No additional steps are requried for the VMware Hypervisor for this upgrade.